ovn-org/ovn/Documentation/index.rst

 The Open Virtual Network (OVN) documentation is organised into multiple sections:

 - :doc:`Installation guides </intro/install/index>` guide you through
-  installing Open vSwitch (OVS) and Open Virtual Network (OVN) on a variety of different platforms
+  installing Open Open Virtual Network (OVN) on a variety of different platforms
 - :doc:`Tutorials </tutorials/index>` take you through a series of steps to configure OVS and OVN in sandboxed environments
 - :doc:`Topic guides </topics/index>` provide a high level overview of OVS and